Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-9/_posts/2000-10-01-JSON-review.md

 <br />

-JSON Objects, once in JavaScript (i.e. after being sent over from an API on a remote server), appear as JS objects.
+JSON Objects, once in JavaScript (i.e., after being sent over from an API on a remote server), appear as JS objects.
 As such, they can be traversed and manipulated using standard JS object notation and techniques.

 As an example, the following code creates a JS Object, which is also valid as JSON.